niplav/site/fullindex.md

 ![Sol Plav](./favicon.png "kakja kjerbas unjobares")

-*author: niplav, created: 2019-03-20, modified: 2024-12-19, language: english, status: in progress, importance: 6, confidence: log*
+*author: niplav, created: 2019-03-20, modified: 2025-01-19, language: english, status: in progress, importance: 6, confidence: log*

 > __This is the website of niplav.
-It contains texts on different topics, including (but not limited to) forecasting, futurism, unusual social behavior and philosophy, as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.__
+It contains texts on different topics, including (but not limited to) forecasting, futurism, practical things and philosophy, as well as translations and transcriptions of different texts, chronological archives of blogs and programming projects.__

 > __More information about the website and its author can be found on the [about](./about.html) page; for recent additions